nuMetagen/docs/README.md

     ...
     ```

-4. Add meta-data for API Key on your AndroidManifest.xml inside application tag
+4. Add meta-data for API Key on your AndroidManifest.xml inside application tag.

     ```xml
     <meta-data android:name="id.numetagen.sdk.apikey" android:value="YOUR_API_KEY" />
     ```

-5. Implement on your app build.gradle, since nuMetagenSDK dependency with google AR Core, add it with sdk.
+5. Implement on your app build.gradle, since nuMetagenSDK dependency with google AR Core, it may conflict with your current dependency.
+Change numetagenSDK-0.7.0 based on file name and SDK Version.

     ```gradle
     implementation(name: 'numetagenSDK-0.7.0', ext: 'aar')